Analysis | Why Hong Kong’s Still Protesting and Where It May Go: QuickTake

 2. Why are people still protesting?

 Hong Kong’s leader, Chief Executive Carrie Lam, called the extradition bill “dead” but stopped short of formally withdrawing it from the government’s agenda, meaning it could resurface.
-However, the protesters’ list of demands has grown wider, to include Lam’s resignation, an independent inquiry into the alleged use of excessive force by police, and the release of a growing number of detained protesters -- dozens of whom are facing as many as 10 years in prison on a colonial-era charge of rioting.
+Meanwhile, the protesters’ list of demands has grown to include Lam’s resignation, an independent inquiry into the alleged use of excessive force by police, and the release of all arrested protesters -- dozens of whom are facing as many as 10 years in prison on a colonial-era rioting charge.
 Some pro-democracy activists have revived calls for electoral reform, including direct elections for the chief executive, amid fears that personal freedoms are being increasingly restricted under Beijing’s rule.
+On Sept.
+2 Reuters reported it had obtained a recording of Lam speaking privately to business leaders in which she said she would quit if she could, and that her ability to resolve the crisis is “very limited” because it has become a national security and sovereignty issue for China.
+Asked about the recording at a news conference, Lam denied asking China’s permission to resign.

 3. What does China say?

 The rhetoric has gotten harsher.
-Hong Kong is at a “critical juncture,” said Yang Guang, spokesman for China’s Hong Kong and Macau Affairs Office, adding that radicals have committed “serious crimes” and shown signs of “terrorism.”
+Yang Guang, spokesman for China’s Hong Kong and Macau Affairs Office, said that radicals have committed serious crimes and shown signs of “terrorism.”
 The office has steadfastly defended the police and city government.
 Director Zhang Xiaoming has rejected any compromise until the disturbances end, according to a city lawmaker.
 Chinese officials and state media also have made charges of foreign interference, describing the U.S. as a “black hand” behind the protests -- a claim the State Department has dismissed as “ridiculous.”
 Chinese officials have warned against challenging the Communist Party’s central authority or the “one country, two systems” principle.
 The People’s Daily, the party’s flagship newspaper, said that Hong Kong’s top priority was to punish criminal acts and restore social order.

 4. How bad might this get?